-A few days before the date of the hike, the initiator will send you information by e-mail about the meeting point, arrival, and the course of the hike.
-Usually the meeting point is a car park, from where the hike begins, but sometimes you meet at easy to find places, from where you continue together by car to the starting point of the hike.
+A few days before the date of the nudevent, the initiator will send you information by e-mail about the meeting point, arrival, and the course of the nudevent.
+Usually the meeting point is a car park, from where the nudevent begins, but sometimes you meet at places easy to locate, from where you continue together by car to the starting point of the nudevent.

 A shoulder bag or rucksack can be helpful to transport provisions, but especially a drink.
 How much you need to eat and drink is up to you.

-- A towel that you can sit on during your rest and use to dry off if necessary.
+- A towel, you may sit on during your rest and you may use to dry off, could be helpful.

-- emergency clothing (gym pants, loinclothes, skirts or similar).
-This only in the case that a hike partially leads through a built-up area.
+- Emergency clothing (gym pants, loinclothes, skirts, or similar) – only for the case, that a hike partially leads through a built-up area.

 - Warm clothing, if there is a risk of cold spells.